Adam-Peel/Adam-Peel/README.md

 I'm an aspiring software developer who has just completed a Full Stack Bootcamp with [Northcoders](https://northcoders.com), and will shortly be taking a part-time MSc Software Development with [Queen's University Belfast](https://www.qub.ac.uk/courses/postgraduate-taught/software-development-part-time-msc/).

-I'm seeking to retrain after a succesful period of leading National research projects for various charities.
+I'm seeking to retrain into software development after a succesful period of leading National research projects for various charities.

 In my spare time I can be found:
 - 🏔️ In the great outdoors